Nociceptor: Chemical

 Chemical nociceptors have TRP channels that respond to a wide variety of spices.
 The one that sees the most response and is very widely tested is capsaicin.
 Other chemical stimulants are environmental irritants like acrolein, a World War I chemical weapon and a component of cigarette smoke.
 Apart from these external stimulants, chemical nociceptors have the capacity to detect endogenous ligands, and certain fatty acid amines that arise from changes in internal tissues.
 Like in thermal nociceptors, TRPV1 can detect chemicals like capsaicin and spider toxins and acids.
 Acid-sensing ion channels (ASIC) also detect acidity.

 Sleeping/silent

 Although each nociceptor can have a variety of possible threshold levels, some do not respond at all to chemical, thermal or mechanical stimuli unless injury actually has occurred.
 These are typically referred to as silent or sleeping nociceptors since their response comes only on the onset of inflammation to the surrounding tissue.
+They were identified using electrical stimulation of their receptive field.

 Polymodal

-Many neurons perform only a single function; therefore, neurons that perform these functions in combination are given the classification "polymodal."
+Nociceptors that respond to more than one type of stimuli are called polymodal.
+They are the most common type of C-fiber nociceptors and express a rich repertoire of neurotransmitters.